 When polled, Signal and Track Switch Repairers say the following skills are most frequently used in their jobs:

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 Repairing: Repairing machines or systems using the needed tools.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Equipment Selection: Determining the kind of tools and equipment needed to do a job.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 There were about 10,000 jobs for Signal and Track Switch Repairer in 2016 (in the United States).
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Signal and Track Switch Repairer by 2026.
-The BLS estimates 1,000 yearly job openings in this field.
+There will be an estimated 1,000 positions for Signal & Track Switch Repairer per year.